FredsGitHubAccount/Nier-Automata-Memory-Game/README.md

 ## Objective

 I wanted to create a challenging memory game using React to manage the state of my application and utilize JavaScript's built-in methods.
-I also built this application using hooks to pass down the state of my application when necessary to generate state-ful components.
+I also built this application using hooks to pass down the state of my application when necessary to generate stateful components.

 ## Live Link
 https://protected-sea-35353.herokuapp.com/